BrenKenna/pyanamo/code/PyAnamo-Beta/README.md

 grep "Conflict error on" pyanamo-gamma-thread*txt

 "

-- Conflict errors were raised by all threads for all tokens
+- Conflict errors were raised by all threads for all items

 pyanamo-gamma-thread-1.txt:7
 pyanamo-gamma-thread-2.txt:5